-In writing Mistress of the Sun and the Josephine B. Trilogy, I forged fiction from fact.
-It's in the research that the story begins to emerge.
+In writing The Shadow Queen, Mistress of the Sun and the Josephine B. Trilogy, I forged fiction from fact.
+It’s in the research that a story begins to emerge.

-In the decade that it took to write the Josephine B. Trilogy, and the years following to learn about the Court of the Sun King, I was constantly researching, constantly searching for answers.
+In the decade that it took to write the Josephine B. Trilogy, and the decade that followed learning about 17th century France and the Court of the Sun King, I was constantly researching, constantly searching for answers.

 I eventually evolved a method.
-I needed a way of organizing this mountain of material (without being buried under it).
+I needed a way of organizing a mountain of material (without being buried under it).

 Books and other resources

 I read broadly: biographies, but mostly journals and memoirs, which I love.
 The Internet has made it possible to find relatively obscure out-of-print books from used bookstores all over the world.
-(I mainly use Abe Books, Book Finder, and Tricolor Books.)
+(I use Abe Books.)

-Too, a number of texts are available on-line.
-I also make extensive use of the inter-library loan system and university libraries.
-I consult with historians, and again, the Internet has greatly facilitated access to experts.
-A great deal can be learned from interest groups, as well.
+Too, a number of out-of-print texts are now available on-line.
+I consult with historians—and, again, the Internet has greatly facilitated access to experts.
+A great deal can be learned from special interest groups, as well.

-I've learned to be methodical in keeping track of information.
-Each book and URL is assigned a number and listed on a master bibliography.
-I record details of clothing, customs, food and so forth on individual fact sheets.
-For each reference, I note the book and page number so that I can check a fact when necessary.
+I’ve learned to be methodical about keeping track of information.
+Each book is assigned a number and listed on a master bibliography.
+(Here’s the Napoleonic bibliography, for example.)
+For each reference, I note the book number and page (or URL) so that I can check a fact when necessary.

-I record events on a massive timeline*, which becomes the backbone of the story.
-For the Josephine B. Trilogy, I recorded what was happening not only to Josephine, but what was happening in the lives of her family members and friends, as well as in her community and beyond.
-At a glance, I'm able to see what happened on any single day.
+I record events on a massive timeline, which becomes the backbone of the story.
+(See “My Research Method” at left for details.)
 The timeline also allows me to see where historians differ and gives me a basis for judging their claims.

-Each character is assigned a file, as well (originally paper, but now on computer).
-As I come across a reference in a text, I copy it into the character's file.
-It's interesting when accounts vary: he's ugly, he's handsome, etc.
+Each character is assigned a file—originally paper, but now on computer.
+As I come across a reference in a text, I copy it into the character’s file.
+I find it especially interesting when accounts vary: she’s ugly, she’s handsome, etc.

 The closer I can get to the experience the better.
 In researching the Josephine B. Trilogy, I took lessons in 18th century dance, tried treatments Josephine might have taken at her spa.